IIIF/api/source/presentation/4.0/model.md

 The core paradigm of the Presentation API is the painting of resources into an abstract container (a Timeline, Canvas or Scene) as identified and specified in a painting Annotation.
 As the spatial dimensions of Canvases and Scenes are abstract rather than pixel or real-world distances, it is always necessary to scale content into the abstract area or volume and perform all calculations with those values.
 There is only one scale for time, which is seconds.

 For painting to Canvases, the main processing rule is that the painting annotations are to be processed in order.
-This means that, lacking an explicit z or depth axis, the first annotations to be painted into the 2 dimensional space are at the bottom of the z stack, and the last is at the top.
+This means that, lacking an explicit z or depth axis, the first annotations to be painted into the two-dimensional space are at the bottom of the z stack, and the last is at the top.